paketo-buildpacks/rfcs/text/0000-reproducible-spdx.md

 on the hash of the struct stored in the `FormattedReader`'s `sbom` field.
 We should replace the Syft-generated UUID with our reproducible one.
 [`mitchellh/hashstructure`](https://github.com/mitchellh/hashstructure) is one
 Golang implementation capable of hashing Golang structs.
 There are likely others.
-In this way, the `documentNamespace` will contain a UUID that is unique to the generated SBOM data while being reproducible.
+Whichever we choose, it must be capable of deterministically hashing maps, since Syft's SBOM representation contains several maps.
+By constructing a UUID from the reproducible struct hash, and the `documentNamespace` from that UUID, we'll produce a `documentNamespace` that is unique to the generated SBOM data while also being reproducible.
 If elements like the list of detected artifacts, the Syft version used to generate the data, or the resource that's being scanned change, the resulting struct hash and UUID will change.
 To correctly use the Version 5 SHA1 UUID format, we will need to